BluSnake57/Imbedded-Pixel-Tracker/README.md

+> [!CAUTION]
+> Yes, this is legitimate spyware so please be thoughtful about how you use it
+> No there will not be any permanent changes to any systems after running it
+> Please don't use this for anything malicious

 # Imbedded Pixel Tracker

 A basic implementation of an imbedded pixel tracker.
 It can log IP Addresses along with access time,